Webinar invitation emails [steal my exact templates]

 Email 2: Desire-based webinar invitation

-This template focuses on tapping into your audience's aspirations and desires.
+This webinar invitation template focuses on tapping into your audience’s aspirations and desires.
 Instead of highlighting their pain points, it’s about showing them how your webinar can help them achieve something they really want.
 The goal is to inspire them.

 Suggested subject lines